1 9 8 1 – 1 9 8 4 (UK/Australia)

 At the beginning of the third series, the prisoners were liberated and had to re-adjust themselves to life in Singapore in the aftermath of the war.

-Leading characters were upper-class camp leader, Marion Jefferson (a Colonel’s wife); crusty Dr Beatrice Mason (played by Stephanie Cole from Waiting For God); Rose Millar (Stephanie Beacham, divested of her usual sex-bitch image); suffragette Joss Holbrook; and tragic Dorothy Bennett, who turned to prostitution with the camp guards.
+Leading characters were upper-class Colonel’s wife and camp leader, Marion Jefferson (Ann Bell); crusty Dr Beatrice Mason (played by Stephanie Cole from Waiting For God); rape victim Rose Millar (Stephanie Beacham, divested of her usual sex-bitch image); ageing academic and suffragette Joss Holbrook (Jean Anderson); tarty Cockney Blanche Simmons (); ladylike Verna Johnson (Rosemary Martin) and tragic Dorothy Bennett (Veronica Roberts), who – having lost both her husband and her child – turned to prostitution with the camp guards.

 Some of the characters the audience came to love died of malaria, malnutrition, or the punishments meted out by the guards, and viewers were rocked to their core.